 If you want a higher waist, then choosing a retro style bikini like the two-piece below is a good choice.

-Tempt Me Women Two Piece Halter Swimsuit
+Tempt Me Ruched Two Piece Halter Swimsuit

 One way to give your beach outfit a modern look is to choose mismatched colors or patterns for your bikini top and bottom.
-The Cupshe bikini (below) has good reviews from women who say it covers up a “mommy tummy”.
+The COCOSHIP bikini (below) has good reviews from women who say it covers up a “mommy tummy”.

-The bikini (below) features a high waisted bikini bottom and a flattering crossover top.
+The bikini set (below) features a high waisted bikini bottom and a flattering crossover top.
 Reviewers say that it is figure flattering even if you don’t usually wear a bikini.

 Tankinis